AbhinavPraveen/UoP-HPC-Docs/source/user-guide/resources.rst

    #SBATCH -p cpu_longrun
    #SBATCH --cpus-per-task 1

-This queue is the same as the :plaintext:`cpu_shared` queue except that it allows time limits of up to 14 days.
-Users must have permission and good justification to run on this queue.
-Please contact `hpcsupport@plymouth.ac.uk <mailto:hpcsupport@plymouth.ac.uk>`_ with your reasoning to request this.

 .. _gpu_h100_job:

 :plaintext:`gpu_h100`
 ~~~~~~~~~~~~~~~~~~~~~

+This queue allows users to request one or multiple `NVIDIA H100 SXM <https://www.nvidia.com/en-gb/data-center/h100/>`_ GPUs.

 To run on the :plaintext:`gpu_h100` queue add the following to the header of your
 submission script :